CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexSoftwareDistributionComponent.md

 HasSoftwareDistributionVersion returns a boolean if a field has been set.

+### SetSoftwareDistributionVersionNil

+`func (o *HyperflexSoftwareDistributionComponent) SetSoftwareDistributionVersionNil(b bool)`

+ SetSoftwareDistributionVersionNil sets the value for SoftwareDistributionVersion to be an explicit nil

+### UnsetSoftwareDistributionVersion
+`func (o *HyperflexSoftwareDistributionComponent) UnsetSoftwareDistributionVersion()`

+UnsetSoftwareDistributionVersion ensures that no value is present for SoftwareDistributionVersion, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)